antpas/opendata/README.md

 ### Citing ###

-If you'd like to cite these data sets in a publication, you may use:
+If you use the dataset, please cite:
 ```
 Nemanja Spasojevic, Zhisheng Li, Adithya Rao, Prantik Bhattacharyya,
 When-To-Post on Social Networks,